What exactly is a rain sensor?

 A windshield rain sensor, also known as a rain-sensing wiper system, is a technology designed to automatically control the operation of a vehicle’s windshield wipers based on the detection of rain or moisture on the windshield.
+If required, it’s imperative to replace the rain sensor’s gel pad after a windshield replacement.
 Here’s what it does:

 Overall, a windshield rain sensor enhances driving safety and convenience by automating the control of windshield wipers in response to changing weather conditions, ensuring that the windshield remains clear and the driver’s visibility is maintained.